 Having said that, learn about the benefits of incorporating the 5 Rs into your daily efforts and how it benefits both us and the environment.

-According to the 2016-17 waste account for Australia, households generated over 12.4 million tonnes of waste.
+According to Australia’s 2016-17 waste account, households generated over 12.4 million tonnes of waste.
 A breakdown of the total waste account is provided below.

 - Organic waste accounts for more than half of all household waste, or 6.4 million tonnes.